SteBuTOS/ComputerSpaceDesign/README.md

 Work in progress:
 - Cinch Jones Beau to IDC type adapter
-- (Experimental) Interposer PCB for Sync-Board to fix the issue with scores beyond "9" Extends the scores for Rocket and Saucer to a max of 99 counts with prober 2 digits display.

-Update: the Interposer PCB for two digits scores (0-99) is no longer experimental.
-After 4 board revisions I have a working prototype.
-The interposer PCB is compatible with all revision 1 Sync-boards (including the original boards from 1971).
-There will be some more testing and finetuning necessary before the Gerber files will be published on this GitHub repository.
-In addition a Youtube video will be prepared with a short demo and some background information.
-The Interposer PCB will make the connection to the Sync-board via male pin-headers to 8 IC sockets on the Sync-board.
-Besides of socketing those 8 IC's no other changes need to done to the Sync-board, so it's kind of a "minimally invasive" modification.

 Already added:
+- Interposer PCB for Sync-Board to fix the issue with scores beyond "9" Extends the scores for Rocket and Saucer to a max of 99 counts with prober 2 digits display.
+  (folder Add-ons)
 - Handheld controller (reduced size, for testing environment; folder Add-ons)
 - Back Plane PCB (folder Add-ons)
 - Test harness PCB (compatible with back plane PCB only)